 Here are some great tips on Hurricane Preparedness:

 Planning makes perfect.
-By creating an emergency plan well before any hint of a hurricane is discovered, you will have time to go over it plenty of times before one actually arrives.
+By creating an emergency plan well before any hint of a hurricane is discovered, you will have time to go over it plenty of times before one actually arrives and practice any CPR/first aid training that you may have learnt from somewhere like Coast2Coast First Aid and Aquatics in case there is a medical emergency.
 This way, your chances of remembering that crucial information won’t slip your mind when things start to get hectic; you’ll always know what needs to be done.

 Likewise, your plan will also help you get started and continue preparing.
 Take a look at what you need: water, food, alternate power, items to provide warmth, and other things as your situation dictates.
 Write down what you have so you can refer back to it, ensuring you don’t forget anything important.
 If you have pets, make sure you have a place for them while you weather out the storm in a shelter.
 Many hurricane shelters do not allow animals, so knowing what you’ll do with your pets ahead of time will make your life – and your pet’s – that much easier.